Age/sex/location

 Age/sex/location (commonly referred to by the shorthand A/S/L, asl or ASL) is an article of Internet slang used in instant messaging programs and in Internet chatrooms.
-It is used as a question to find out the age, sex, and general location of the person one is talking to.
+It is used in shorthand as a question to quickly find out the age, sex, and general location of the person with whom someone is interacting.

-It is usually asked as a question in online romantic and sexual contexts.
+It is often asked as a question in romantic and sexual contexts online, but it may be used also to just get some defining characteristics of a user.